miguelmota/solidity-idiosyncrasies/README.md

 Ethereum and Solidity are quickly evolving so some things may no longer be relevant in the future.

 Please submit an issue or make a pull request if something in incorrect.

+# Credits

+- Credits to the people contributing on Ethereum Stack Exchange, where I read a lot of the solutions from.

 # Resources